Lena the Lemur

 She faced hurricanes and twisters, rough and raging seas

 She endured cold conditions, which brought her to her knees

 She battled every current, and rode out all the waves

-As she sailed across the ocean for
+As she sailed across the ocean for countless months and days

 The intrepid Lemur never faltered, she never gave up hope

 With everything the sea threw at her, she knew that she could cope